-Someday, we’ll write a book (working title: “Tails of a College Mascot”) about the whole experience, so we’ll save some details and skip forward to our first road football game as Truman.
+Someday, I’ll write a book (working title: “Tails of a College Mascot”) about the whole experience, so I’ll save some details and skip forward to my first road football game as Truman.
 It was Nov.
 7, 1987 in Boulder, CO.
 Though it was a long, long bus ride from Columbia, MO, it was worth it.
-Boulder was a great town, and we had a lot of fun (more on that in “Tails”).
-So on to the game.
+Boulder was a great town, and the Spirit Squad had a lot of spirited fun (more on that in “Tails”).

-Shortly after we harassed the cop, a gentleman in cowboy boots, chaps and a Stetson come over to tell us to get off the field.
-Say what … did he know to whom he was speaking?
-We’d already spent considerable time pestering Colorado’s cheerleaders, mascot, police officers, etc. … we weren’t moving for some urban cowboy.
+Shortly after I harassed the cop, a gentleman in cowboy boots, chaps and a Stetson come over to tell me to get off the field.
+“Say what?” … did he know to whom he was speaking?
+Truman had already spent considerable time pestering Colorado’s cheerleaders, Chip the mascot, police officers, etc. … he wasn’t vacating the field for some urban cowboy.

-“Move,” he told us again.
-Playing to anyone in the crowd who may have been watching, we didn’t budge.
-We’re tough.
-So the cowboy came over real close and proceeded to tell us: “Look, we’re fixin’ to unleash a 1000 lb. real, live buffalo here in a moment.
+“Move,” the cowboy told me again.
+Playing to anyone in the crowd who may have been watching, Truman didn’t budge.
+He’s tough.
+So the cowboy came over real close and proceeded to tell me: “Look, we’re fixin’ to unleash a 1000 lb. real, live buffalo here in a moment.
 Six of us are going to lead her around the field and several of us will help try to keep her headed in the right direction.
 And, if we can keep control, we’ll bring her right by this spot and into her trailer down yonder.

-But we digress …
+But I digress …

 “Look, Mommy.
 The buffalo is eating Truman.”

 “Don’t worry, honey, it’s just pretend.
 Isn’t Truman funny?”

 The cowboys took Truman to the trailer gate, opened it a little, swung him by his hands and feet like you do a little kid, and counted like they were going to let him go on three.
 1 … 2 … 3 …